WuTheFWasThat/dotfiles/karabiner/README.md

 First, install Karabiner elements

+Then `./dotty install` should move the config in place.
+You can also do it manually:
+`mv ~/.config/karabiner/karabiner.json ~/.config/karabiner/karabiner.old.json`
+`cp config/karabiner/karabiner.json ~/.config/karabiner/karabiner.json`

+# Simple modifications

-Then set up the simple modification:
+The above should set up the simple modifications:

 `right_command` -> `escape`
 `caps_lock` -> `left_control`
 `semicolon` -> `return_or_enter`
 `return_or_enter` -> `semicolon`

-Then `./dotty install` will move the config in place.
-You can also do it manually:
-`mv ~/.config/karabiner/karabiner.json ~/.config/karabiner/karabiner.old.json`
-`cp config/karabiner/karabiner.json ~/.config/karabiner/karabiner.json`

 # Complex modifications